 If you suspect you may have heart disease, consult your doctor immediately.

-He/she will take note of your medical history, family history and your risk factors.
+Your doctor will take note of your medical history, family history and your risk factors.
 For example, if you're diabetic, this increases your risk of high blood pressure (hypertension) and coronary heart disease.

 Your doctor will also conduct a physical exam.
 There might be signs of raised cholesterol (around the eyelids, over extensor tendons or a ring around the iris of the eye), the pulse can tell the doctor whether there is an arrhythmia, swelling of the ankles, a raised venous pressure and a displaced heart apex will suggest heart failure, the blood pressure measurement is crucial, testing the urine will indicate whether the patient is diabetic or has kidney disease.